DougLeary/LedString/README.md

 **lights.doLoop**  changes the values of Fires, Switched leds and Customs, when it's time to do so.

 ## Custom Behavior
 Custom behavior is a limited way to add more lighting options.
-To implement a custom behavior, declare a void function that takes one int argument (the led number).
-This is the led number.
-After calling lights.doSetup() call lights.setCustom(yourCustomFunction).
-Your function will be called for every led whose behavior is specified with a "C".
-There are a few utility functions in LedString you can use in your function, such as turnOn(led) and turnOff(led), and you can reference lights.leds[n] for calling CRGB and CHSV functions.
-For more information see the CustomBehavior example.
+If you write a void function that takes one int argument (the led number), and call **lights.setCustom**(yourFunction), your function will be called for every led whose behavior is specified with a "C".
+There are a few utility functions in LedString you can use within your function, such as turnOn(led) and turnOff(led), and you can reference lights.leds[n] for calling CRGB and CHSV functions.
+See the CustomBehavior example.

 ## Notes
 To control a 50-led WS2811 string, the wiring is straightforward: connect the LED string's control line to pin 3, connect an adequate 5V power supply to the LEDs, and tie its ground to the Arduino ground.